Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning: Conclusion and Discussions

-Our model is motivated by real-world applications of RL in healthcare, where it is often the case that UCs are present.
+Our model is motivated by real-world applications of RL in recommender systems and healthcare, where UCs are present.
 We show that, for additive nonlinear transition dynamics, a valid IV can help identify the confounded transition function.
 The proposed IVVI algorithm is based on a primal-dual formulation of the conditional moment restriction implied by the IV.
-Moreover, our stochastic approximation approach to nonparametric IV problem is of independent interest.
+Moreover, our stochastic approximation approach to the nonparametric IV problem is of independent interest.
 We derive the convergence rate of IVVI.
 Furthermore, we derive the sample complexity of offline RL with IVs in the presence of unmeasured confounders.